ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10365024">Sakura006</a></p>

-This year’s TWC featured the longest osu! original ever created in World Cups, with an impressive 10-minute tiebreaker track.
+This year's TWC featured the longest osu! original ever created in World Cups, with an impressive 10-minute tiebreaker track.
 While this presented a unique creative opportunity, it also introduced significant challenges for storyboard creation.
 How did you and the rest of the design team approach the visual progression across the video and storyboard?
 Were there any ideas that worked particularly well, or others that had to be revised or dropped along the way?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7279762" style="background-image: url('/wiki/shared/avatars/coppertine.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7279762">Coppertine</a></p>

-Gaining a sense of the visual process for this project wasn't easy.
-Especially with an extremely niche genre at an ultra long duration.
-Something that was done before, even in a tiebreaker context, but dariacore was one of those genres unexplored for almost all storyboarders even today.
+Gaining a sense of the visual process for this project wasn't easy, especially with an extremely niche genre at an ultra long duration.
+It's something that's been done before, even in a tiebreaker context, but dariacore was one of those genres unexplored by almost all storyboarders even today.

-Even with that in mind, we were pretty quick to gain tones of ideas, in fact, my first ever idea when I checked out the song was that I wanted some form of a black and white strobing effect within the song.
+Even with that in mind, we were pretty quick to gain tonnes of ideas.
+In fact, my first ever idea when I checked out the song was that I wanted some form of a black and white strobing effect within the song.
 Other than that, we essentially went off with the brief of a simple male character with a blue themed storyboard about self-identity and music creation.

 First thing we did was a simple VC call where the team brainstormed ideas and an overall storyline for the visual side of the song.
 We started with the character design of Tatsuma, where [Celestial](https://osu.ppy.sh/users/9108428) and [Hiro](https://osu.ppy.sh/users/15251809) drew multiple sketches.
 Those sketches were further refined in the following weeks.
 At the same time, [Kuroise](https://osu.ppy.sh/users/14547127) started off by writing story beats for each section of the storyboard.

-As the illustrations were being produced, [Iyouka](https://osu.ppy.sh/users/7138499) worked on lyrics text overlay for [CrewK’s](https://osu.ppy.sh/users/11488604) cyan abstract like animation that [Sakura006](https://osu.ppy.sh/users/10365024) composited all together in a 3D LED screen style video for the intro.
+As the illustrations were being produced, [Iyouka](https://osu.ppy.sh/users/7138499) worked on a lyrics text overlay for [CrewK](https://osu.ppy.sh/users/11488604)'s cyan abstract-like animation that [Sakura006](https://osu.ppy.sh/users/10365024) composited all together in a 3D LED screen style video for the intro.
 Luckily, I created a little effect that acted like the LED backlights that helped compliment the video and allowed others to use the video at full resolution on their own beatmaps.

 Throughout development of the storyboard, a lot of scenes were revised.
 For example, one major section that had to be toned down a lot was what I internally call the "[flashing section (Epilepsy Warning)](https://www.youtube.com/watch?v=4K-ruOYQTss)".
 Found 8 and a half minutes in, it was an extremely simple scene with Tatsuma and the background both flashing through 4 different states with overlay segments throughout.
 However, upon initial feedback, the frame rate had to be lowered in half and was given a aqua colour tint to make the scene a lot less harmful to the eyes.